cssinjs/jss/docs/jss-plugin-extend.md

 This plugin implements a custom property `extend` which allows you to mix in styles in various ways.

 Style object own properties always take precedence over extended objects, so you can always override the extended definition.
-Exception is function values.
+An exception is function values.

 ### Use style object reference